-- 57. Submitting units may be returned with fewer than 2.5 outputs per fte without penalty in the assessment, where one or more of the following circumstances significantly constrained the ability of submitted staff to produce outputs or to work productively throughout the assessment period: - Qualifying as an early career researcher. - · Absence from work due to secondments or career breaks. - Qualifying periods of family-related leave. - Circumstances equivalent to absence, that require a judgement about the appropriate reduction in outputs, which are: - i.
+- 57. Submitting units may be returned with fewer than 2.5 outputs per fte without penalty in the assessment, where one or more of the following circumstances significantly constrained the ability of submitted staff to produce outputs or to work productively throughout the assessment period: - Qualifying as an early career researcher. - Absence from work due to secondments or career breaks. - Qualifying periods of family-related leave. - Circumstances equivalent to absence, that require a judgement about the appropriate reduction in outputs, which are: - i.
 Disability: defined in Annex 7 (extracted from REF2018/03). - ii.
-Ill health, injury, or mental health conditions. - iii.
+III health, injury, or mental health conditions. - iii.
 Constraints relating to pregnancy, maternity, paternity, adoption or childcare that fall outside of or justify the reduction of further outputs in addition to the allowances made below. - iv.
 Other caring responsibilities (such as caring for an elderly or disabled family member). - v.
 Gender reassignment. - vi.
 Other circumstances relating to the protected characteristics listed in Annex 7 or relating to activities protected by employment legislation.

 - 58. The reduction applied to the total output pool will be a sum of the reductions arising from individual staff in the unit with applicable circumstances, which have constrained their ability to work productively during the assessment period. - 59.
 Reductions arising from the circumstances of individual staff should be determined according to the tables and guidance below, up to a reduction of 1.5 outputs per staff member affected. - a.
 The sum of the reductions should include those arising from the circumstances of staff for whom a request is being made to remove the minimum of one requirement, up to 1.5 outputs.
 A further reduction of one will be applied if the request to remove the minimum of one requirement is agreed by REF. - b.
 Rounding to the nearest whole number will be applied to the sum of reductions to give a whole number of outputs for reduction. - c.
 The applied reduction must not reduce the output pool below the unit's required minimum of one per Category A submitted staff member (except for any staff for which a reduction to the minimum of one is sought). - 60.
 In applying defined reductions, or making a judgement on circumstances equivalent to absence, the University may take account of where an individual's circumstances are ongoing at the point of making the request.
-Additionally, the impact of Covid-19 is recognized as having a potential impact on the ability of researchers to produce outputs within the timeframe of the REF deadlines.
-Within the document 'Guidance on Revisions to REF2021 (REF 2020/02)' paragraph 21 explains how the minimum of one output can be removed in the light of Covid-19.
-The University will take such requests into account through its processes for declaring individual staff circumstance.